-The new Mining Law enacted on January 29, 2009 contains provisions which are generally consistent with the company's expectations, though it contains some contradictory and vague articles that are expected to be clarified by accompanying Regulations, which are to be developed by the MMP within 120 days from the Mining Law's enactment.
+The new Mining Law enacted on January 29, 2009 contained provisions which are generally consistent with the company's expectations, though it contains some contradictory and vague articles that are expected to be clarified by accompanying Regulations, which were to be developed by the MMP within 120 days from the Mining Law's enactment.
+To date, the Regulations have yet to be released or enacted.

 The Mining Law places no limits on the number of mining concessions held by a single company, with concession terms limited to 25 years but which are renewable.
-It also imposes a government royalty of not less than 5% on sales revenues, however, no specific details have yet been provided.
+It also imposes a government royalty of not less than 5% on sales revenues, however no specific details have yet been provided.
 Clear timelines are also established for concession exploration and exploitation (development) phases.
 The Mining Law also mandates the creation of a National Mining Company, though no details have been provided regarding the nature and scope of its intended activities.